CPMpy/cpmpy/docs/modeling.md

 ## Accessing the underlying solver object

 After solving, we can access the underlying solver object to retrieve some information about the solve.
-For example in ortools we can find the number of search branches like this, expanding our previous example.
+For example in OR-Tools we can find the number of search branches like this (expanding on our previous example):
 ```python
 import cpmpy as cp
 x = cp.intvar(0,10, shape=3)